THEOplayer/documentation/getting-started/02-frameworks/03-react-native/05-analytics.md

 - Examples and testings are only done with Youbora and Conviva at the moment.
 - THEOplayer SDK should be pre-enabled with the feature of the analytics you would like to you use.
-- The code must be run on a real device, without this analytics data will not be sent.
+- The code must be tested on a real device, without this analytics data will not be sent.

-## Information
+## General Information

 ### Android